rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ### 2. Create an account
  - Go to [Streamly Registration Page][streamly-signup] and sign up by providing your email address and a namespace. <br /> The namespace is a string that Streamly uses to scope resources.
-For instance, any keyspace, index, application, or topic you create must be have a name that is prefixed with your namespace.  <br />
+For instance, any keyspace, index, application, or topic you create must have a name that is prefixed with your namespace.  <br />

     **A user has one single namespace.
 Once an account is created, the associated namespace cannot be changed.
 Therefore, be sure to choose your namespace carefully.**